awsdocs/aws-storagegateway-user-guide/doc_source/gateway-private-link.md

 proxy-app.storagegateway.region.amazonaws.com:443
 dp-1.storagegateway.region.amazonaws.com:443
-storagegateway.region.amazonaws.com:443 (Required for making API calls) region.s3.amazonaws.com (Required only for File Gateway)
+storagegateway.region.amazonaws.com:443 (Required for making API calls) s3.region.amazonaws.com (Required only for File Gateway)
 ```

+**Important**
+Depending on your gateway's AWS Region, replace *region* in the endpoint with the corresponding region string\.
+For example, if you create a gateway in the US West \(Oregon\) region, the endpoint looks like this: `storagegateway.us-west-2.amazonaws.com:443`\.

 When Storage Gateway is communicating through the VPC endpoint, it communicates with the AWS services through multiple ports on the Storage Gateway VPC endpoint and port 443 on the Amazon S3 private endpoint\.
 + TCP ports on Storage Gateway VPC endpoint\.